mudigondamm/genai_generated_app/README.md

 Prompts used for this project can be found in '/LLM prompts' folder.
 Please note LLMs are probabilistic and somewhat randomness is present in them.
 Responses may slightly vary for same prompts.

-Tech stack used for this is: Python Flask, D3.js, HTML, CSS, and Javascript.
-D3.js for visualization gives lot of flexibility for charting.
-But, with flexibility comes some what complexity in the code.
-So, I selected D3.js to see how easily I can generate D3.js charts.
+Tech stack used for this is: Python Flask, Yahoo Finance API, D3.js, HTML, CSS, and Javascript.
+D3.js for visualization gives lot of flexibility to create complex interactive charts.
+But, with flexibility comes with some what complexity in the code.
+So, I selected D3.js to see how easily I can generate D3.js code using LLMs.
+I didn't request LLM to pick Yahoo finance api.
+It automatically picked Yahoo finance based on my prompt.

 I was able to generate almost 98% of the code using LLM prompts with very few manual changes.
 Remaining 2% percent of the time I spent to debug configuration issues, and parsing errors in D3.js code.
 So, it is not 100% but overall it was very impressive.
 I didn't have to go to Stackoverflow at all to debug issues.
 I was able to resolve and get the app running in couple of hours with very few issues.

-This code was developed to accompany my Medium article titled "Use of AI for Enhanced Software Engineering Productivity."
-You can read the full article here: Use of AI for Enhanced Software Engineering Productivity.
+This code was developed to accompany my medium article titled "Use of AI for Enhanced Software Engineering Productivity."
+You can read the full article here: https://medium.com/@mudigonda.mm/use-of-ai-for-enhanced-software-engineering-productivity-9d8c96555286.

 ## Running the application

 Please follow the steps to run on your local machine.
 Python version used for the application is 3.9.
 Best practice is to create a virtual environment.
 Alos, IDE to go with is Pycharm community version, if you want to give it a try.: